Accio/BioQC-example/bioqc-simulation.md

 ### Dataset selection and quality control

-In order to avoid over-fitting of signatures derived from human expression data, we decided to use a normal tissue expression dataset from a non-      human mammal species, because it has been shown that tissue-preferential expression patterns tend to be conserved between mammal species.
+In order to avoid over-fitting of signatures derived from human expression data, we decided to use a normal tissue expression dataset from a non-human mammal species, because it has been shown that tissue-preferential expression patterns tend to be conserved between mammal species.
 We           identified a dataset of *Canis lupus familiaris* (dog), which is publicly available in Gene Expression Omnibus ([GDS4164](http://www.ncbi.nlm.nih.  gov/sites/GDSbrowser?acc=GDS4164)).

 In this study, the authors examined 39 samples from 10 pathologically normal tissues (liver, kidney, heart, lung, brain, lymph node, spleen, jejunum,  pancreas, and skeletal muscle) of four dogs (with one pancreas sample missing).
 We downloaded the data, and performed minimal pre-processing: for multiple probesets that map to same genes, we kept the one with the highest average expression level and removed the rest.
 The resulting dataset contained expression of 16797 genes.
 BioQC was applied to the dataset to test whether there are major contamination issues.
 The results, including tissues reported by the authors, and the BioQC tissue signatures with the highest and second-highest scores, are reported in the following table: